 Colorado Psychology Licensure Requirements

-» What are the supervised experience requirements in Colorado?
+» What psychology exams are required in Colorado?

-Three Steps to Become a Psychologist in Colorado
+Three Steps to Becoming a Psychologist in Colorado

 Colorado Psychologist Licensing Process

 1. Apply for Psychologist Candidate permit.

 To earn a license to practice psychology in Colorado, you will need to complete a year of supervised postdoctoral work and pass two exams (see Step 2 and Step 3 below).
 Before fulfilling these requirements, however, you will need to obtain a temporary Psychologist Candidate permit.
 The application for this permit is completed through an online portal.
 You will also need to have your transcripts sent to the Board and pay a $40 application fee.
 If you have completed all of your degree requirements but your degree has not yet been conferred, you will also need to submit the Certification of APA (Accredited) Doctorate Education form.
 The Board provides a helpful checklist of information you will be asked to provide on your application.
 Once issued, the Psychologist Candidate permit is valid for four years.

 2. Gain one year of supervised post-degree experience.

 In Colorado, you need to complete 1,500 hours of supervised post-degree experience (over the course of no fewer than 12 months) after completing your degree.
 The majority of these hours will likely be earned through experience providing services to patients.
 However, you can also count up to 500 hours of teaching psychology courses and/or 500 hours of conducting research, as long as you were supervised during these activities.
 At least 50 hours of work and three hours of supervision must be focused on issues of race and ethnicity in psychology, though the Board may approve diversity-related graduate coursework to fulfill this requirement instead.